QualiSystemsLab/cloudshell-email/README.md

 ## Why use cloudshell-email
 - Send emails containing a link to the Sandbox
-- Send emails based html templates
+- Send emails based on html templates

 ## Installing
     $ python -m pip install cloudshell-email